iorchard/burrito_docs/source/install/install_offline.rst

 .. warning::
    There is a `cinder as a glance store` bug in powerflex cinder driver.
    (See `bug report <https://bugs.launchpad.net/cinder/+bug/2068548>`_).
-   So Burrito automatically configure local filesystem as a glance store if powerflex is the default storage backend.
+   So Burrito automatically configure a PVC as a glance store if powerflex is the default storage backend.

 Prerequisite for powerstore backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If `powerstore` is in storage_backends, you need to copy dellfcopy binary into local repo pod.
+If `powerstore` is in storage_backends and you use PowerStore NFS, you need to copy dellfcopy binary into local repo pod.
 It is used by openstack cinder driver.